 Current/recent research projects

-The OU has a strong track record in attracting external funding for Nuclear Energy related research.
-Recent examples include:
+The OU has a strong track record in attracting external funding for Nuclear Energy related research from public and private sources.
+Recent examples of publicly funded activity include:

 - JOINT: an Indo-UK collaboration in joining technologies (EPSRC Ref: EP/I01215X/1)